Looking to get solar panels in Adelaide?

 Don’t just focus on price

 In the solar industry, one of the biggest indications of quality is price.
-Industry experts recommend that you should pay no less than roughly $1000 per kilowatt for a good quality system.
+Industry experts recommend that you should pay no less than the below estimate for a good quality system.

 Cheap now may cost more later